Sovendus-GmbH/Sovendus-Shopify-Voucher-Network-and-Checkout-Benefits-Documentation/README.md

 ## Add Sovendus script

 1. Copy the Shopify script from [here](https://github.com/Sovendus-GmbH/Sovendus-Shopify-Voucher-Network-and-Checkout-Benefits-Documentation/blob/main/shopify.template.html) and replace YOUR_SOURCE_NUMBER and YOUR_MEDIUM_NUMBER with the one we provide you in your integration documentation.
 Make sure to use the right country code.
 If you are using sovendus for multiple countries, make sure you define YOUR_SOURCE_NUMBER and YOUR_MEDIUM_NUMBER in the script as well.
-2. Go to Settings -> Checkout -> Order status page -> Additional scripts and paste the script.
+2. In your Shopify backend go to: Settings -> Checkout -> Order status page -> Additional scripts - paste the script and save it.
 3. Press save and you’re ready to go